ankit-lilly/newsapp/README.md

-A simple webapp using HTMX and Go that zips through RSS feeds, serving up fresh news without those annoying ads or pesky paywalls.
+Playing around with HTMX and Templ by building a webapp that lets you read news by parsing RSS feed and scraping the articles.

 Needs Ollama for news summarization feature to work.